kupferlauncher/kupfer/Documentation/PluginAPI.rst

             window.add(image_widget)
             window.present()

 That is all.
-We do the following:
+What we did was the following:

 * Declare a plugin called "Image Viewer" with an action class ``View``.
 * ``View`` declares that it works with ``FileLeaf``